Surgical management

 - identify and tag greater and lessor tuberosities with Mason Allen sutures

-- provisionally fix with 2 mm k wire
+- provisionally fix with 2 mm k wires

 - check provisonal fixation with fluoroscopy